tubiz/woo-paystack/README.md

 ## Upgrade Notice

-### 3.0.0
+### 3.1.0
-*	Add support for recurring payment using WooCommerce Subscriptions plugin
+* 	Add support for USD and GBP currency.
+Note this has to be enabled by Paystack for your account before it can be used on your site.